Rabidscoobie/SC-Joystick-Configuration/index.md

 [8]  [vJoy][LINK-EXT-8] by *Shaul Eizikovich*
 [9]  [SC Joystick Mapper][LINK-EXT-9] by *SCToolsfactory*

+# F.A.Q.s

+I got many questions when I shared this on Reddit.
+I'm adding some that I got a few times here.
+I will only reference the original person who asked it.
+Thanks for your feedback, everyone!

+Q ([TankBoyKen][LINK-EXT-RED-TBK]): **How did you do the labeling?**
+A: *I printed the reverse of the design (mirrored horizontally) onto a sheet of "over head transparency".
+I then cut each section including the holes for the buttons on my wife's paper-craft cutter (this could be done by hand).
+The sections are placed print down onto the top of the panel and held there by the switches.
+Placing it face down protects the printing and also "un-mirrors?" the design.

+Q ([elixin77][LINK-EXT-RED-EXN]): **Since you are using a hosas set up, wouldn't the panel be a reach in order to hit a button, especially when you need two hands on both sticks at the same time?**
+A: *I've tried to use the buttons on the sticks for the functions I use most while both hands are required for flight.
+For example, at the moment I have hat up and hat down on my right stick to cycle friendlies and hostiles.
+Joystick Gremlin allows me to map any number of control inputs to the same function, so I can also map the panel buttons.*

+Q ([Cowbellius][LINK-EXT-RED-CBS]): **Do you feel it is a little early for me to be putting together a physical control panel when we're missing so many mechanics (and therefore important buttons)?**
+A: *I had that in mind when I designed the layout of the switches (mostly) on a grid.
+If needed, I will be able to rearrange (and regroup) functions by reprinting the labels.
+Off hand I can think of at least one that I will want to add when it's available...
+"Reliant Vertical/Horizontal mode toggle" or whatever form that takes!*

+Q ([ASF_Memnoch][LINK-EXT-RED-ASFM]): **Any lighting?
+I love to play in the dark and would need lit buttons or a small LED on a gooseneck.**
+A: *I have a couple of goosenecked LEDs on my bench (from a cheap LED book light) for that exact reason!
+It's still something I'm deciding on as I generally have enough light around me to see the panel.*

+Q ([Solidus_ty][LINK-EXT-RED-SLT]): **Do you have a link to the switches and buttons that you used?**
+A: *Everything I used is quite common, but here is a quick parts list with where I sourced them:*
+   - Enclosure from Hammond Manufacturing
+   - Buttons and toggle switches from Futurlec
+   - Arduino "Pro Micro" clone from eBay - ensure it is ATmega32u4 powered
+   - MCP23017 from eBay (widely available inc. Futurlec)
+   - Proto-board from Sure Electronics
+   - 0.1" 8-way screw terminals from eBay
+   - Wiring and other miscellany from my random parts box(es)

+Q ([Obsidianpick9999][LINK-EXT-RED-OP9]): **Do you have the circuit diagram for that?
+I want to build something similar so it would be useful to see some examples like yours.**
+A: *I am going to draw up my sketch of the control board ciruit and add it here.
+Stay tuned!*

 [comment]: # (==========================================================)
 [comment]: # (REFERENCED LINKS AND IMAGES)